ksahlin/strobealign/README.md

 **Current version is 0.6.**

 v0.6 implements:
-1. Crucial bugfix to v0.5 causing occasional alignments to very long reference regions.
+1. Crucial bugfix to v0.5: Rare but occasional alignments to very long reference regions.
-2. Several improvements such as identifying symmetrical hash collisions and testing reverse orientation.
-This leads to a further slight bump in alignment accuracy over previous versions, particularly for shorter read lengths.
+2. Identifying symmetrical hash collisions and testing reverse orientation.
+This leads to a slightly increased alignment accuracy over previous versions, particularly for shorter read lengths.
 3. Fixes reporting of template len field in SAM output if deletion in alignment.

 v0.5 implements:
-1. Several improvements for downstream SNP andf INDEL calling.
-See benchmark below.
+1. Several improvements for downstream SNP and INDEL calling.
+SNV and small indel calling benchmark below.
-2. Option to report secondary alignments and more.
+2. Option to report secondary alignments.
-3. Option to set base level alignment parameters.
+3. Base level SW alignment parameters are now parameters to strobealign.
-4. And more (See release notes)
+4. And more..
+(See release notes)

 INSTALLATION